sagefy/sagefy/gh-pages/data_structure.md

 A unit may also represent an **integration** of other units.
 In this case, a prerequisite tree would automatically form.

+A unit contains multiple cards.

+A unit is defined by a single goal (objective).
+See [Bloom's Taxonomy](http://en.wikipedia.org/wiki/Bloom's_taxonomy).

 ### Unit Categories

-Unit categories would need to be community-defined.
+- Unit categories may include Bloom's Taxonomy

 ### Unit Requirements

 - Units are language specific.
+- Units must be the same language as the set.
-- Must include at least one learning objective.
+- Must describe a specific learning objective.
 - Unit prerequisites cannot form a cycle.

 ### Unit Guidelines

-- Three to five learning objectives.
+- The unit goal should be described to the learner at the beginning.
+- The current goal must be available to the learner at all times.
 - Can establish prerequisite units.
 (Keep it very specific.)

 Sets